RetroDECK/ES-DE/USERGUIDE.md

 **Only accept input from first controller**

 If enabling this option, only the first controller detected during startup will send its input to ES-DE (the keyboard input is unaffected by this setting and will be enabled regardless).
-This is a good way to limit potential chaos with multiple persons fighting over which games to start.
-Disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
+This is a good way to limit potential chaos with multiple persons fighting over which games to play.
+Note that disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
 This setting does not affect the emulators in any way, it's only applied to ES-DE.
+Another issue is that some wireless controllers have buggy drivers and will register as two devices, meaning all button presses will be registered twice inside ES-DE.
+Using this option is one solution to the problem, although it's also possible to blacklist the extra controller entry, as described [here](INSTALL.md#adding-custom-controller-profiles).

 **Configure keyboard and controllers**